Issues Important to

 The AIP believes full compliance with the constitutions of the United States of America and the State of Alaska is necessary.

-Todays Judges interpet what they want and it usually reflects their personal bias.
-We believe that the only way to effect full compliance is to read the documents and interpet them literally.
+Today's Judges interpret what they want and it usually reflects their personal bias.
+We believe that the only way to effect full compliance is to read the documents and interpret them literally.

 State's Rights

-The 10th Amendment to the US Constitution is the limitation of the federal government about infringing on what is the State's responsibility and what is theirs.
+The 10th Amendment to the US Constitution is the limitation of the federal government from infringing on what is the State's responsibility and what is theirs.

 Equal Footing means that all states are equal.
-Unfortunately Alaska is treated as a colony and not an equal state in the union.
+Unfortunately, Alaska is treated as a colony and not an equal state in the union.
 Alaska is the only state where subsurface rights are owned by the government.
-The only state where the federal government controls hunting and fishing.
+It is also the only state where the federal government controls hunting and fishing.

 Initiative & Referendum